soapko/alice-mcp-server/README.md

 These features transform Alice from a simple task tracker into an intelligent partner that actively manages project context and priority, making your development process more efficient, transparent, and powerful.

-### Bulk Operations - Enterprise Efficiency
+### Bulk Operations - Improved Efficiency

-Alice's bulk operations deliver enterprise-grade efficiency for large-scale project management:
+Alice's bulk operations deliver improved efficiency for development project management:

 **Bulk Task Operations:**
 -   **`bulk_create_tasks`:** Create multiple tasks in a single operation with comprehensive validation